leukemia-kispi/HiChIP-Analysis/Coolbox.md

 ```

 When the server is initiated, a link with the token for access is made available.
-If working on local machine, copy the link and paste it in your internet browser to begin using coolbox in JupyterNotebook.
+If working on local machine, copy the link and paste it in your internet browser to begin using coolbox in Jupyter Notebook.

 If you run Jypyter from a remote server you need to tunnel the port with SSH first